 They hold greater accountability for our work and decide how best we can achieve what our members need.
 We have five national officers: the president, vice president, immediate past president, treasurer and general secretary.

 The presidential cycle sees elected members move up in office each year, from vice president to president and finally to immediate past president.
-Learn more about our leadership team and what they do for you.
+Learn more about our leadership team and what the/about-us/how-we-work/national-officers do for you.